Ninth Grade

 The wide array of ninth grade elective courses affords students the opportunity to explore new subjects and career paths.
 We encourage students to carefully consider the many options available and to make the most of the opportunities NFA provides.

 Students make both functional and sculptural forms using a variety of hand-building techniques.
 Students develop ideas and craftsmanship, design and build work, and learn three-dimensional design concepts.
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.
-Note: this course will be called Ceramics 1 in 23-24.

 Students explore three-dimensional design elements and principles of visual art through projects of original design using a variety of techniques and materials (including paper, clay, wire and found objects).
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.

 Students learn the basic steps and techniques of drawing from observation, explore a variety of tools and materials, and develop confidence and skill to express visual facts.
 No drawing experience necessary.
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.
-This course will be called Drawing 1 for the 23-24 school year.

 Students learn basic design development using com-puters and various traditional art materials.
 Students prepare for the demands of the graphic designer using Photoshop and Illustrator and develop the skills of the visual communicator as they begin to build a portfolio.
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.